Preventive Care — Dr.P.H.

 Upon completion of this program, the graduate should be able to:

-- Design and implement wellness and lifestyle intervention protocols, seminars, and training programs.
+- Design and implement wellness and lifestyle intervention protocols

-- Conduct lifestyle assessment and counseling for patients with lifestyle-related diseases and lifestyle consultancy to health professionals.
+- Provide lifestyle assessment and counseling for patients with lifestyle-related diseases

-- Contribute to the theory and practice of preventive care through research and graduate-level teaching.
+- Contribute to the theory of preventive care through research

 Educational effectiveness indicators